-Registered Nurses’ salaries are similar to Dental Hygienists, but they have over 2,500,000 job opportunities, far more than any other health occupation shown.
+Registered Nurses’ salaries are similar to Dental Hygienists, but they have over 2,500,000 job opportunities.
+That's far more than for any other health occupation shown.

-Pharmacists’ wages are by far the highest of the groups included, although available jobs are limited to around 250,000.
+Pharmacists’ wages are by far the highest of the groups included, although there are only around 250,000 jobs.

-Don’t worry if the way you described this data was rather different from my description (or if your numbers were slightly different).
-However, you should have mentioned each of the occupations and compared them in terms of both earning potential and jobs available.
+Don’t worry if the way you described this data was different from my description.
+However, you should have mentioned each occupation and compared them for both earning potential and jobs available.

 For the IELTS writing task one, the summary must be at least 150 words and accurately fulfill the task requirements in the instructions.
-It should be well-organized, coherent (connecting your ideas in a logical order), and cohesive (using conjunctions and pronouns that clearly show the connections between the different things shown on the chart.)
+It should be well-organized and coherent (connecting your ideas in a logical order).
+It should also be and cohesive.
+(That means that it must show the connections between the different things shown on the chart.)
 Use a variety of words and sentence structures.

-See this page from the I.R.S. for examples of two pie charts showing U.S. government income and spending (outlay) in 2012, as well as some questions to help you understand the charts.
+See this page from the I.R.S. for examples of two pie charts showing U.S. government income and spending (outlay) in 2012.
+It also includes some questions to help you understand the charts.

-The picture at the top of this page shows an example of a bar graph, a line graph (the first graph discussed on this page), a pie chart, and a table.
+The picture at the top of this page shows an example of a bar graph, a line graph, a pie chart, and a table.

 The chart on the right shows another bar graph, a diagram (sketch or picture), and a flow chart.
 (A flow chart shows the steps in a process.
 Each box that connects to more than one other represents a decision between two or more possible steps.)

 There are also organizational charts that show lines of authority and communication.
 They illustrate who’s in charge, who reports to each supervisor, etc.